fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/management-tools/call-quality-dashboard/get-dimension-members.md

 ## Get Dimension Members

 Get Dimension Members operation returns the list of members of a specific dimension.
-It also give the ability to filter the member list and get a subset, to reduce the wire transfer cost.
+It also gives the ability to filter the member list and get a subset, to reduce the wire transfer cost.

 |**Method**|**Request URI**|**HTTP Version**|